wp-plugins/redux-framework/README.txt

 options panel limited only by their own imagination in a fraction of the time it would take to build from the ground up!

-Redux is an ever-changing, living system.
-Want to stay up to date or contribute?
-Subscribe to one of our mailing lists or join us on [Twitter](https://twitter.com/reduxframework) or [Github](https://github.com/ReduxFramework/ReduxFramework)!

-NOTE: Redux is not intended to be used on its own.
-It requires a config file provided by a third-party theme or plugin developer to actual do anything cool!

 = Online Demo =
 Don't take our word for it, check out our online demo and try Redux without installing a thing!
 [**http://demo.reduxframework.com/wp-admin/**](http://demo.reduxframework.com/wp-admin/)